 DayTripper is supported by its audience.
 When you purchase though links on our site, we may earn a small commission.
 It doesn’t cost you anything additional.
 I never promote things I haven’t vetted myself.

 Washington Island in Door County, WI is a family destination with plenty of things to do for kids and adults alike.

-This summer we decided to check out Washington Island Wisconsin for ourselves.
-We were a little concerned it would mean we would be trapped on an Island, but instead we found so many fun things to do!
-Here are the best things we found.
+This summer we decided to check out Door County’s Washington Island Wisconsin for ourselves.
+We were a little concerned it would mean we would be trapped on an Island, but instead we found the island offers fun things to do!
+Here are the best places to visit.

-28 fun things to do on Washington Island in Door County WI
+29 fun things to do on Washington Island in Door County Wisconsin

 Schoolhouse Beach Park

-Regardless of if you plan on swimming or not, you have to see this to believe it.
-Park pass required.
+Regardless of if you plan on swimming or not, the breath-taking scenic views make it a must see.
+Park passes required.